 Getting out of debt isn’t easy.
 Sometimes it takes all you have to keep up with monthly bills and save for a rainy day, let alone pay the minimum monthly payments on your credit card.
 Fortunately, there are plenty of ways to get out of debt that won’t make you miserable.
-Here are some of the best strategies to become debt free in the new year.
+Here are some of the best strategies to become debt free.

 What’s the average debt per person?

 According to the 2019 Consumer Debt Study from Experian, the average American had $90,460 in debt in 2018.
 This number includes mortgages, credit card balances, auto loans, personal loans and student loans.